dwinter23/ProjectFinal/packages/CircularProgressBar.2.2.0.0/readme.txt

 =====================================================================

 USAGE
-	Use toolbox to add the control to your forms.
+	Use toolbox to add the control to yoour forms.